storyprotocol/SIPs/XXXXX-template.md

 - State growth implications
 - Archive node requirements

-## Implementation Plan

-### Development Phases

-Break down implementation into logical phases:
-1. Phase 1: Core implementation
-2. Phase 2: Integration and testing
-3. Phase 3: Deployment and migration

-### Testing Strategy

-- Unit testing approach
-- Integration testing requirements
-- Network testing on testnets
-- Security auditing requirements

-### Deployment Strategy

-- Rollout phases (testnet → mainnet)
-- Feature flags or gradual activation
-- Monitoring and rollback procedures

-### Maintenance

-- Who will maintain this code?
-- What ongoing operational requirements exist?
-- How will this be monitored and debugged?

 ## Documentation and Examples

-### Tutorial and Usage Examples

-Provide end-to-end examples showing:
-- How developers will use new features
-- Integration patterns
-- Common use cases

-The examples should be written as user-facing documentation, not internal technical specs.

 ### Migration Guide (optional - required only for breaking changes)